gvwilson/sensibleadventures/bookster/bookster.md

 that was well timed."

 Whatever Erileine would have said next was cut off by a low moan from the stern.
-"No.  No no no no…" Thomas was staring down in horror at his coat.
+"No.  No no no no…" Thomas stared down in horror at his jacket.
+"No, please, come back."

 Razi sat up unsteadily.  "*La*, knocking the fire aside–that was your doing?"
-He clasped his hands in front of his chest and bowed his head.
+He clasped his hands in front of his chest.
 "I am grateful for your sacrifice."

 "Damn your gratitude."
 Tears glistened on the magician's cheeks.
+The vibrant ever-changing patterns on Thomas's coat had stilled and dulled.
+"She's gone.
+Oh saints, she's gone."

+The bookster bowed his head.
+"I am sorry."

-"Oh, get over it," Gaeston said gruffly, realizing as they all had that the vibrant ever-changing patterns on Thomas's coat had stilled and dulled.
-"You can always get another one."
+"Oh, get over it," Gaeston said gruffly.
+"You can always get another coat."

-The bookster turned to look at him.
 "No," Razi said, soft and sad.
 "No, he can't."

 ---